 When you think of Orlando, you likely think of Mickey Mouse, roller coasters, and theme parks.
 But for those seeking a more tranquil escape into the heart of Florida’s nature, make sure to rent a car and head out to the beautiful natural springs near Orlando!

 Psst.
-I’ve include a Florida springs map at the bottom of this post for easy planning!
+I’ve included a Florida Springs map and a free printable bucket list at the bottom of this post for easy planning!

 This site contains affiliate links to products.
 I may receive a commission for purchases made through these links at no extra cost to you.
 There are only products included that I truly love.
 I APPRECIATE your support!